 One way to stand out from the crowd of true wireless earbuds is to be the prettiest of them all.
 The 1More Stylish true wireless earbuds hold true to their name with an understated yet fashionable design.
 That said, there are a few drawbacks to the earbuds.
 For some, though, it may be worth it for the solid battery life and excellent fit.

-Editor’s note: this 1More Stylish True Wireless review was updated on May 19, 2020, to address the Anker SoundCore Liberty Air 2 as an alternative.
+Editor’s note: this 1More Stylish True Wireless review was updated on September 28, 2020, to address the Anker Soundcore Liberty Air 2 as an alternative to the 1More Stylish True Wireless earbuds.

 Who is the 1More Stylish True Wireless for?